 Isn’t it great?
 Just keep the whole pumpkin in, NO prep at all.
-I even removed the seeds after cooking the pumpkin (Save the seeds and roast them…yum!
+I even removed the seeds after cooking the pumpkin.
+Save the seeds and roast them…yum!

 After cooking, you can check with a fork if it is done.
 Be careful while taking the pumpkin out of the pot.
 I drained all the water and let it cool a bit before taking it out.
 Then cut it into two, and remove the seeds.
 Then scoop the flesh out of the skin, it should come off very easily.
 You could also turn the pumpkin and first remove the skin using your fingers or a fork.

-It is important to note that, as we are pressure cooking the pumpkin along with water in the pot, the puree will have more moisture than the oven roasting method.
+It is important to note that, as we are pressure cooking the pumpkin along with water in the pot, the puree will have more moisture than the oven-roasting method.

 This puree is perfect to use in a number of ways – pie (of course), muffins, bread, oatmeal, soups, cheesecake…..the options are endless!
-For an Indian twist, I added the puree to dough for making parathas (flatbread).
+For an Indian twist, I added puree to the dough for making parathas (flatbread).
 That way I can add more veggies to my daughter’s meals.

-- 1 Pie Pumpkin or Sugar Pumpkin
+- 1 Pie Pumpkin, or Sugar Pumpkin

-- 1/2-1 cup Water for puree
+- 1/2-1 cup Water, for puree

-- 1 cup Water for cooking
+- 1 cup Water , for cooking

+- If using, place trivet in the Instant Pot insert and add water to it.
 Place the pumpkin on the trivet (or directly in the insert).
 Close the instant pot with vent in sealing position.

-Set on MANUAL or pressure cook mode for 12 minutes.
+- Set on MANUAL or pressure cook mode for 12 minutes.
 When the instant pot beeps, let the pressure release naturally.

-Let the pumpkin cool a bit, then remove it carefully in a large plate or tray.
+- Let the pumpkin cool a bit, then remove it carefully in a large plate or tray.
 Slice it in half.
 Using a spoon, remove the seeds.